Dr Frank Tietze

 Lecturer in Technology and Innovation Management

 At the Centre for Technology Management Frank leads the Innovation and Intellectual Property Management (IIPM) research group that takes a management (firm level) perspective on all things IP and Innovation.
 We run an IP interest group (IPIG), a group of professionals with an interest in IP and innovation management.
 Please get in touch if you like to join that group.
-Frank is a fellow at Wolfson College.
+See also the research group blog at www.iipm-research.org

 Frank pursues research at the intersection of management sciences and business (micro) economics and has a keen interest in entrepreneurship.
 His research has been published in international journals mainly with a focus on two themes:

 Innovation and Intellectual property management (IIP): Technology transactions (acquisition, exploitation/commercialisation), open IP strategies, patent informatics, market intermediaries and licensing.

 - Innovation processes of product service systems (PSS) with a focus on ownership (club and public goods) and sharing / shared use with an emphasis on sustainability.